Select Partners in Training Grant Recipients

-Since 2014 HPEF’s Partners in Training initiative has awarded funding to nineteen projects that further historic preservation training and education.
-The average grant has been approximately $7,000.
-Below is a selected list of past Partners in Training recipient projects.
+Since 2014 HPEF’s Partners in Training initiative has awarded funding to more than thirty projects that further historic preservation training and education.
+Below are examples of past Partners in Training recipient projects.

 2016 COMPLETED PROJECTS